Editors note, our compact 500mg, Swiss caps (Aenova, Switzerland) make Barnabé a natural athlete to represent Omega-3 of Norway

 When I don’t travel for training camps or competition, I split my weeks between home (Lausanne) and the national training centre, over two hours away.
 When I’m home from Monday to Wednesday, I train twice a day with a session in the morning and one in the evening with university classes in between.
 Studying sports science, my classes often consist in practicing sports, which means I’m physically active all day.

 I head to the training centre Wednesday evening and from there, every day looks similar.
-I wake up at 7, take a quick breakfast complemented with some vitamins and Omega3 of Norway taking both Omega 3 of Norway – Marine Omega 3 and Finest Krill Oils.
+I wake up at 7, take a quick breakfast complemented with some vitamins and Omega-3 of Norway taking both Omega3 of Norway – Marine Natural Omega-3 Fish Oil and Finest Ruby Red Krill Oils.
 The first session starts at 7:30 and is about 2 hours long on the water, working on endurance and the rowing stroke.
 We then have a small break where I eat a huge “full English” style second breakfast and we’re back on the water or the indoor rowing machine at 11:30 for a more intensive session including long intervals.
 We get some time off in the afternoon to eat lunch, have a nap, eat a snack and we’re back in action at 4 for either a weightlifting or an alternative training session (running, x-country skiing, cycling, swimming…).
-Our training day ends at around 6-6:30, I get some downtime, cook and eat dinner and go to bed after taking my second intake of Omega3 of Norways range of Marine Omega 3 & Krill.
+Our training day ends at around 6-6:30, I get some downtime, cook and eat dinner and go to bed after taking my second intake of Omega-3 of Norways range of Marine Omega-3 & Krill.
 I then repeat it all again every day before driving back home on Sunday.

 Training For Rowing